Shresht7/Matrix-Rain/README.md

 # Matrix-Rain
 -------------

-The matrix-rain effect in the terminal
+The matrix-rain effect in the terminal.